ihmeuw/vivarium_research/docs/source/models/cause.rst

 * Title which is descriptive
 * Cause model diagram

-  - Set of states that are “mutually exclusive and collectively exhaustive”---a single agent is in exactly one of these states at any point in time
+  - Set of states that are “mutually exclusive and collectively exhaustive”---a single agent is in exactly one of these states at any point in time.
-  - Set of transitions between states
+  - Set of transitions between states.

-* Definition of model and states
+* Definition of model and states.
 * Restrictions: who does this apply to?
 * How to initialize the states? (prevalence data)
-* Definition of transitions in terms of states they connect
+* Definition of transitions in terms of states they connect.
 * Transition criteria (rates, durations, deterministic, etc.)
 * How does this model connect to other models.
 That is, what outcomes this disease influences? (e.g. disability, mortality, or incidence)